Bhaskers-Blu-Org2/vscode-languageserver-node-example/README.md

 # vscode-languageserver-node-example

-Sample language server implemented in Node
+This example is deprecated.
+Use the language server samples in this repository instead: https://github.com/Microsoft/vscode-extension-samples